razanfroukh6-dev/training-repository/README.md

-"# the link for nextflows academy info@nextflows.ai"
+"# the link for nextflows academy https://nextflows.ai/academy"